Share this article

 Do I need any qualifications to become a pet sitter?

-By joining as a pet sitter with TrustedHousesitters, all you need is a passion for pets - no qualifications required.
-With that said though, if you do have any pet-related qualifications like pet first aid, dog training or any equine courses, be sure to mention it in your profile.
+You don't need pet care qualifications to become a pet sitter, but it can help!
+If you do have any pet-related qualifications like pet first aid, dog training or any equine courses, be sure to mention it in your profile.

 Does having a pet count as being a pet sitter?

 While having a pet certainly isn’t the same as pet sitting, it’s well worth a mention in your pet sitter profile.
-Why?
-Well pet owners love to hear you’re passionate about all beings furry.
+Pet owners love to hear you’re passionate about animals, and owning a pet will have given you ample pet care experience with your pet’s particular breed and needs.

 Tony and Meg's story: How we started house sitting